 They mate in the spring and summer, forming monogamous pairs that remain together for more than one season, although that is not always the case.
 During courtship, the male may sing and flutter his wings in front of the female with his wings and tail partly spread.

 The pairs can be seen preening each other’s feathers, and the male may feed the female.
-The nest is primarily built by the female while the male gathers the material.
+The nest is primarily built by the female while the male gathers the nest material.
+Eastern Bluebirds often use existing birdhouses and even old woodpecker holes.

 Eastern Bluebirds are partly migratory, leaving their homes in the north when food sources dwindle or when other conditions are not suitable.
 In the southern part of their range, they will stay throughout the year.